It Ends Tonight

 “Darling, I'm still asking myself that question.
 But it's never too late to turn your life around.
 Do it for yourself.
 I pray you find peace within.”

-My eyes closed before I could ask for her name and suddenly I fell asleep.
-Not my usual sleep where I could still hear cars roaring by and still felt my hands cling possessively to an empty backpack, but a sleep where I felt at peace, where for once in my life I couldn't wait to wake up.
+My eyes closed before I could ask for her name, and suddenly I fell asleep.
+Not my usual sleep where I could still hear cars roaring by and still felt my hands clinging possessively to an empty backpack, but a sleep where, for once in my life, I couldn't wait to wake up.
 Where for the first time I wanted to wake up.

 I still struggle with thinking I deserve to live.
 After all, some people are horrible.
 Pure evil who don't deserve the privilege of life.
-Sometimes I grapple with what makes me different from that evil.
+Sometimes, I grapple with what makes me any different from that kind of evil.
 What makes me worthy.
-I guess that's why I'm typing this out.
-That day was over 3 years ago I really hadn't thought about in all that time.
-Well, there were bad times like applying for my first job and that one shelter in Fort Lauderdale where I thought back to this day and wondered if I should've ever progressed past it.
+That day was over three years ago, and I really hadn't thought about in all that time.
+Well, there were bad times, like applying for my first job and that one shelter in Fort Lauderdale, where I thought back to this day and wondered if I should've ever progressed past it.
 Anyway, Dr. Wellings suggested I write a story to myself about what happened when I was 23, that day where my life almost ended and finally began.
 I'm really not good at writing.
 I never was.
-Even now out of all my college classes freshman literature is by far the hardest.
+Even now, out of all my college classes, freshman literature is by far the hardest.
 I think the one thing I realize while writing this is how far I've come.
-Sure I'm still living in a shabby apartment, back in Miami, with two other roommates but it's filled with a noise and warmth I never felt on that sidewalk.
+Sure, I'm still living in a shabby apartment, back in Miami, with two other roommates, but it's filled with a noise and warmth I never felt on that sidewalk.

-I'm ending it tonight.
+So, I'm ending it tonight.
 And I don't mean something psycho like my life, but I am going to delete this after I'm done.
-Dr. Wellings suggested I keep it so whenever I feel helpless I can look back on my journey but I don't agree with that.
-Sure she's the one with a fancy PHD but what she doesn't understand is the memories associated with that time.
-She hasn't said it but she definitely thinks I'm crazy for thinking so pessimistically about that day.
-Though it motivated me to turn my life around and all that cheesy crap I dont wanna fall back into that feeling.
+Dr. Wellings suggested I keep it, so whenever I feel helpless, I can look back on my journey, but I don't agree with that.
+Sure, she's the one with a fancy PhD, but what she doesn't understand is the memories associated with that time.
+She hasn't said it, but she definitely thinks I'm crazy for thinking so pessimistically about that day.
+Though it motivated me to turn my life around and all that cheesy crap, I dont wanna fall back into that feeling.
 That horrible stab in my mind where death truly seemed like the only way out.
-So in my own “crazy” coping mechanism I'm going to get rid of it.
+So, in my own “crazy” coping mechanism kind of way I'm going to get rid of it.
 Purge that screaming silence that made me suicidal all those years before.
-End that invading persona who had been controlling me those past 23 years, making me a glorified punching bag more than my parents and a slave to my own deprecating thoughts.
-But in order to, as Dr. Wellings would say, stay more positive im going to quit while I'm ahead.
-So I guess all that's left to say is, goodbye.
+End that invading persona who controlled me for 23 years, making me a glorified punching bag, more than my parents, and a slave to my own self-deprecating thoughts.
+But in order to, as Dr. Wellings would say, stay more positive, Im going to quit while I'm ahead.
+So, I guess all that's left to say is, goodbye.
 Goodbye to this notebook as it's damned to sit on my shelf for the foreseeable future and goodbye to 23.
 The worst and best year of my life.

 Sofia Vargas ‘26

-As a natural side effect of maturation many young adults suffer with mental health issues.
-In my story I attempt to bring awareness to the struggles these adults face by outlining a young girl's fight with depression and journey to self acceptance.
-Simultaneously I try to bring to light topics of social issues and stigmas through a glimpse into the life of the homeless and the disadvantages they face in their everyday lives.
+As a natural side effect of maturation, many young adults suffer with mental health issues.
+In this story, I attempt to bring awareness to the struggles these adults face by outlining a young girl's fight with depression and her journey to self acceptance.
+Simultaneously, I try to bring to light topics of social issues and stigmas through a glimpse into the life of the homeless and the disadvantages they face in their everyday lives.